parijatmishra/tf-eks-demo/README.md

 Now we can build out VPC:

-    terraform apply --var-file vpc.tfvars
+    terraform init # if not done previously in this module terraform apply --var-file vpc.tfvars

 **Important**: For every new EKS cluster that will share this VPC, we will have to update the tags above.